I’ve already expressed my opinion that size matters.

 Is it about the economy, our roles in society, something to do with the battle of the sexes when getting along with each other really could be about men and women playing nice – and loving every minute of it we can?
 Our culture has long put short men at a disadvantage; is it now “uncool” to be a short woman?

-A passion for fashion is one thing, but can you pursue your passion in life if you’re ready to topple over or, for that matter, you yield to trends that don’t suit you?
+A passion for fashion is one thing, but can you pursue your passion in life if you’re ready to topple over or, for that matter, you yield to trends that don’t suit you – all in the name of pop culture compliance or slavery to so-called style?

-Yes, I have one lovely pair of platforms – five inches of extra height, and I rarely wear them though they’re pretty and comfortable.
-I have so many others I prefer – three or four inches, an elegant (and feminine) heel, and allowing me more ease with who I am now.
+Yes, I have one lovely pair of platforms – five inches of extra height, and I rarely wear them although they’re pretty and comfortable.
+I have so many others I prefer – three or four inches (max), an elegant (and feminine) heel, and allowing me more ease with who I am now.
 And that means “big” in the ways that count – and bien dans ma peau, as a Little Woman.